smscommunity/sms-guide/_general/setup.md

 - Video proof is required for runs faster than the threshold defined in the Category Rules.
 - Videos are required to show the game clearly, and contain game audio.

-For recording your speedruns, check out our [tools](https://smscommunity.github.io/sms-guide/tools) page here.
+For tool to record your speedruns, check out our [tools](https://smscommunity.github.io/sms-guide/tools) page here.

 ### Thresholds
 Video proof is required for runs faster than a designated and agreed upon time from the community per category.
 Each category has these times defined in the category rules.
 Example: Any% No ACE = 1:25:00 and better.